Scoring and Score Reporting

-In order to receive a score on Step 1, Step 2 CK, and Step 3, you must open every block of the examination.
-If you do not open every block, your examination will not be scored and the attempt will be reported as an incomplete on your USMLE transcript.
+If you do not open every block of your Step 1, Step 2 CK, or Step 3 examination, your examination may not be scored and the attempt may be reported as an incomplete on your USMLE transcript.

 For Step 2 CS, if you leave the test early, or otherwise fail to carry out one or more of the cases, your performance may be assessed on those cases you completed.
 If, based on the performance of the completed cases, a pass/fail determination cannot be made, the attempt may be recorded as an incomplete on your USMLE transcript.

 To avoid misinterpretation and to protect your privacy, the USMLE program does not provide scores or outcomes by telephone, email, or fax to anyone.
 Additionally, the scoring process is not expedited or accelerated for any individual or group.

 For all Steps and Step Components, a change in your score or in your pass/fail outcome based on a recheck is an extremely remote possibility.
 A rigorous process is used, including a double scoring process involving independent scoring systems, to ensure accurate results; to date, the score recheck process has not resulted in a score change.
 However, a recheck will be performed if you submit a written request and service fee to your registration entity.
 Your registration entity must receive the request no later than 90 days after your result was released to you.

 TO REQUEST A SCORE RECHECK, VISIT:

 For Step 1, Step 2 CK, and Step 3, when a request for a score recheck is received, the original response record is retrieved and rescored using a system that is outside of the normal processing routine.
 The rechecked score is then compared with the original score.